IP aliases are configured even when an interface is disabled

 IP aliases with a parent interface that's disabled under Interfaces>[interface] are still added to the interface, where they should be skipped.
 That can cause a variety of issues depending on the circumstance because it brings up an interface that shouldn't be active at all.

-#3 Updated by Trond Vindenes almost 6 years ago
+#3 Updated by Trond Vindenes about 6 years ago

 Tested on "2.2-ALPHA (amd64) built on Thu Aug 14 06:56:40 CDT 2014"